How to Choose a Sleeping Pad

 Some air-filled sleeping pads have a large internal volume.
 They may look like they will be really comfortable at first glance, but they are inherently unstable.
 You wobble when you move in your sleep (which, as is explained in ‘insulation’ above, means you move a lot of air within the pad, dissipating your warmth).

-Self-inflating mats have always been the choice for people who are more focused on comfort and less concerned with weight.
-In addition to their plush thickness, the Comfort Plus and Comfort Deluxe SI Mats have a soft knitted face fabric more reminiscent of your home mattress.
+Self-inflating pads have always been the choice for people who are more focused on comfort and less concerned with weight.
+In addition to their plush thickness, the Comfort Plus and Comfort Deluxe SI Pads have a soft knitted face fabric more reminiscent of your home mattress.

 If you will be carrying your gear (on your back on attached to a bike); or if you are space restricted (such as in a sea kayak) you will probably prefer a tapered mat.
 If your gear is transported by a vehicle, or you are simply a comfort-oriented user, you will probably go with a rectangular mat.